 Become an Accredited Mediator with UK Mediation, and this can be your practice standard.
 If you want to adapt it for your own specific sector or application, you can.
-Workplace, neighbourhood, complaints, commercial, and family relationship mediators can all sign up.
+Anyone practising workplace mediation, neighbourhood, complaints, commercial, and family relationships can sign up.

 Conform with the code